olets/olets/README.md

 &nbsp;

 _Work with me!
-Viget is hiring <https://viget.com/careers> (currently fully remote).
-It's a great place to be, happy to answer any questions over email._
+Viget is hiring <https://viget.com/careers> (remote and in person).
+Happy to answer any questions over email._

 &nbsp;